stacks-network/docs/src/pages/stacks-blockchain/running-testnet-node.md

 ### Download the Binary and run the follower node

--> Note: Please make sure to download the new Binary and follow the below steps as and when a [new release build](https://github.com/blockstack/stacks-blockchain/releases/latest) is available.
+-> **Note**: Please make sure to download the new Binary and follow the below steps as and when a [new release build](https://github.com/blockstack/stacks-blockchain/releases/latest) is available.

 First, Visit the [Stacks Github releases repo](https://github.com/blockstack/stacks-blockchain/releases/latest).
 From the various binary list, click to download the Windows binary.Refer the image below.
 ![BinaryList](/images/mining-windows.png)